 My first attempt at a large flat bowl was a disaster.
 Not only was it much too thin, to compound the error, I tried to turn it out of the mold much too soon.

 This doesn't work.
 Wait for it to cure and harden, which can take at least a week, sometimes longer for thicker pieces.
+Huge hypertufa projects are a special case, where you have to break all the rules.

 Result; it broke into three big pieces.